 NATIONAL KAZOO DAY

-January 28 is National Kazoo Day, recognizing nearly 200 years of kazoo music in the United States.
+National Kazoo Day on January 28th recognizes nearly 200 years of kazoo music in the United States.

-Alabama Vest of Macon, Georgia made the first Kazoo in the 1840s.
-The instrument requires little effort to create a sound (though some skill is necessary to make intelligible music) the kazoo adds a jazzy element to a song or comedic punctuations to just about any skit.
+Alabama Vest of Macon Georgia made the first Kazoo in the 1840s.
+The instrument requires little effort to create a sound (though some skill is necessary to make intelligible music) the kazoo adds both comedic punctuations to just about any childhood song.
 If you can hum, you can play the kazoo!

 The first U.S. patent for a toy musical instrument with the proposed name of “kazoo” was submitted to the U.S. Patent office by Warren H. Frost and granted patent number 270,543 on January 9, 1883.

 Along came traveling salesman, Emil Sorg.
 He took great interest in the kazoo and carried the idea back to Western New York in 1912 where he partnered with Michael McIntyre.
 In 1915, McIntyre partnered with Harry Richardson, and they established The Original American Kazoo Company which began producing metal kazoos.
 They are still in production today in Eden, NY.